hortonworks/dstream/dstream-tez/README.md

 =======

-This project provides Reference Implementation of DStream API which uses [Apache Tez](https://tez.apache.org/) as its target execution system.
+This module provides Reference Implementation of the DStream API which uses [Apache Tez](https://tez.apache.org/) as its target execution system.

 ======